defsub/takeout/doc/setup.md

 * Network - monthly 8GB in / 300MB out (depends on usage)
 * Storage - 500MB for databases and search index
 * CPU - Shared CPU with 1 core, 1GB RAM
+* RAM - The Takeout server needs around 1MB of RAM

 A recommended cloud setup would be:
 * Linode (Nanode 1GB $5/mo) for running Takeout
 * Wasabi ($5.99 TB/mo) for S3 media

-Remember that Takeout indirectly streams media and instead redirects clients/apps to the S3 bucket using pre-signed time-based URLs for streaming.
+Remember that Takeout indirectly streams media and redirects clients/apps to the S3 bucket using pre-signed time-based URLs for streaming.
 Any media streaming network costs are only related to the S3 bucket provider and not the VPS.

 Please see [bucket.md](bucket.md) for further details on how you should organize your media in S3. [rclone](https://rclone.org) is an excellent tool to